Denis Romanenco

 Denis Romanenco (born 18 November 1974) is a former Moldovan professional footballer.
 He played as a goalkeeper.

 Club career

-He holds the Moldavian domestic record for going 1154 minutes without concedinga goal, in the 1998–99 title winning season.
+He holds the Moldavian domestic record for going 1154 minutes without conceding a goal, in the 1998–99 title winning season.
+He won the Moldovan National Division seven times and Moldovan Cup twice with Zimbru Chişinău.

 International career

 Before becoming second choice goalkeeper for the UEFA Euro 2004 qualifying, Romanenco played 6 games for the 2002 FIFA World Cup qualification.

 Personal life

 Denis Romanenco was one of the 11 Moldovian football players challenged and beaten by Tony Hawkes and features in his book Playing the Moldovans at Tennis.